Dishuk/logic-gatt/frontend/docs/LOGIC_CONSTRUCTOR.md

 If TypeScript proves problematic (bundle size, edge-case transpilation issues), the fallback is plain JavaScript — the runtime sandbox accepts JS directly, so dropping TS only removes the transpile step.

 **Key constraint:** All scenario logic executes in the browser as JS/TS.
-The ESP32 firmware is not modified to run scripts — it only forwards data over UART.
+The backend plugin handles BLE communication — it receives events and sends commands but does not execute scenario logic.

 ## Core Concepts